Bahria Town Lahore

-Bahria Town Lahore is a privately owned suburb located within union council 122 (Maraka) in Iqbal Town of Lahore, Punjab, Pakistan.
+Bahria Town Lahore is a privately owned gated community located within union council 122 (Maraka) in Iqbal Town of Lahore, Punjab, Pakistan.

 The suburb was developed and is owned by the Bahria Town Group.
 It is known for its safety and infrastructure and it also features a replica of Eiffel Tower.

 Bahria Town of Lahore is mostly dominated by the educated families of Punjabis and Muhajirs.